|Title:||Experimental Education Research Training (ExpERT)|

 |Award Period:||4 years||Award Amount:||$615,460|

-ExpERT is designed to train postdoctoral education scientists in conducting randomized field experiments of theory-based interventions and approaches to enhance student learning in educational settings.
-ExpERT involves formal coursework in statistics, measurement, and design, as well as courses in educational policies and practices, instruction, and learning.
-ExpERT provides opportunities to design, execute, and analyze results of field experiments, and attend summer workshops, a distinguished seminar series, and conferences.
+ExpERT trained five postdoctoral education scientists to enhance student learning through randomized field experiments of theory-based interventions and approaches.
+This program provided fellows opportunities to design, execute, and analyze results of field experiments.
+ExpERT involved formal coursework in statistics, measurement, and design, as well as courses in educational policies and practices, instruction, and learning.

 Related IES Projects: This university received a previous award to implement the Experimental Education Research Training (ExpERT) program, a predoctoral fellowship program in education science at Vanderbilt University.